Cincinnati State Surge Athletics

 2013-2014 Year in Review

-Surge teams combined to capture two Ohio Community College Athletic Conference championships (men’s basketball, men’s soccer) and three district or regional titles.
+Surge teams combined to capture two Ohio Community College Athletic Conference championships (men’s basketball, men’s soccer) and four district or regional titles.
 The teams combined for a record of 90-49-2, a .645 winning percentage.

 Academically, 39 Cincinnati State student-athletes—43 percent—were named Surge Scholar Athletes for the Fall Semester, having grade point averages of 3.0 or better while passing at least 12 semester hours.
 Seventeen had GPAs of 3.5 or better, qualifying for the college’s Dean’s List, and three posted perfect 4.0s.